-So you've done the preliminary research on a prospect and they look like they could be a company you could really help.
+So you've done the preliminary research on a prospect and it looks like you could really help their company.
 Next step?
 Get them on the phone.

-There will be times when you get a prospect on the phone and talking on your first try.
+There will be times when you connect with them on your first try.
 More often than not, however, you have to try very hard to stand out from the rest of the people interrupting their day.
-How do you break through inbox clutter and the black-hole that is voicemail?
-And how do you toe that fine line between persistence, and harassment?
+How do you break through inbox clutter and the black hole that is voicemail?
+And how do you toe that fine line between persistence and harassment?

 Whether you choose to first reach out to a prospect via email or the phone is up to you and your sales organization.
 Some salespeople start with an email; others prefer to just get on the line and talk.
 There are pros and cons to both approaches.
-Let's start with the "shooting over an email" approach, though.
+Let's start with the "shooting over an email" approach.Sending an Email

 Email is visual, allowing time for a prospect to think through what you’re saying.
 It can be bookmarked, tied to a label like “follow up later,” and forwarded along if the prospect feels like someone else in the company would be a better fit to talk to you.